 The Master's programme in Biomedical Sciences is a two-year programme of 120 EC in total.
-The cluster in Medical Biology offers six pre-defined specialisations or tracks:
+The cluster in Medical Biology offers seven pre-defined specialisations or tracks:

-At the beginning of the first year all students must enroll in the compulsory course Molecular Biology of the Cell.
+At the beginning of the first year all students must enrol in the compulsory course Molecular Biology of the Cell.
 Further elective and compulsory coursework and research training largely depends on the individual preferences and the choice for one of the above mentioned specialisations (See the information pages per track for more information on courses).
-For detailed information regarding the curriculum and courses, please see the UvA Course Catalogue via the link below.
+For detailed information regarding the curriculum and courses, please see the UvA Course Catalogue.

-Starting from 2019, it is possible as a pilot, to follow a new 60 EC major called Big Biomedical Data Analyses (BBDA) within all Biomedical Sciences tracks.
+Within Biomedical Sciences it is possible to follow a 60 EC major called Big Biomedical Data Analysis (BBDA) within all tracks.
 This one year programme is developed to teach biomedical students the essential bioinformatics to be able to handle, analyse and interpret big omics data sets.
-The major consists of courses on Genomics, Transcriptomics and Proteomics/Metabolomics plus a 42EC internship.
+The major consists of courses on Genomics, Transcriptomics, Proteomics and Metabolomics, plus a 42EC internship.

 In general, Master's students are trained to become independent researchers.
 But at the UvA Faculty of Science you can also choose to complete your Master's programme with a professional specialisation, that focuses on other skills than doing research.